University College London: Publishing and commercialisation

 In 2020/21, UCL had an income of £7.3 million from intellectual property and £25.2 million from the sale of shares in spin-off companies.
 As of 2020/21, UCL had the second largest patent portfolio of any UK university (after Oxford) with 2,391 patents.
 It granted the third largest number of intellectual property licences (after Oxford and the University of East Anglia), with 2,235.

 UCL Business is a technology transfer company which is wholly owned by UCL.
 It has three main activities: licensing technologies, creating spin-out companies, and project management.
 UCL Business supports spin-out companies in areas including discovery disclosure, commercialisation, business plan development, contractual advice, incubation support, recruitment of management teams and identification of investors.
 In the area of licensing technoloiges, the company provides commercial, legal and administrative advice to help companies broker licensing agreements.
 UCL Business also provides UCL departments and institutes with project management services for single or multi-party collaborative industry projects.
 The company transferred £11 million of royalty income to UCL in 2023/24 (2022/23: £3.1 million).

 Launched in 2015, UCL Press is a new university press wholly owned by UCL.
 It was the first fully open access university press in the UK, and publishes monographs, textbooks and other academic books in a wide range of academic areas which are available to download for free, in addition to a number of journals.
 As of December 2024, UCL Press had had more than 13 million downloads of its open access books and journal articles in 242 countries and territories worldwide.
 More than 10 million of these were for its open access books.

-UCL Consultants is an academic consultancy services company which is wholly owned by UCL, which provides four main service offerings: Academic Consultancy, Bespoke Short Courses, Testing & Analysis and Expert Witness.
+UCL Consultants was established in 2003 as an academic consultancy services company and is a wholly owned subsidiary of UCL.